S-Corporation Tax Benefits: An Essential Guide for Business Owners in 2025

 The 199A deduction under TCJA allows S-Corp owners to deduct up to 20% of their net business income, in addition to the savings from lower self-employment taxes, compared to LLCs and sole proprietorships.
 This makes S-Corps particularly attractive for small businesses.

-Moreover, unlike C-Corps, S-Corps avoids double taxation on dividends to shareholders.
+Moreover, unlike C-Corps, S-Corps avoid double taxation on dividends to shareholders.
 They are not subject to corporate income tax, making them ideal for businesses that do not need to raise capital by selling public shares.

 Practical Steps for Setting Up an S-Corp

 To form an S-Corp, one must establish a standard corporation or LLC, then make an “S election” with the IRS using Form 2553.
 This election must generally be made within 75 days of the entity’s formation, although late elections can sometimes be made with IRS approval.
+Starting as an LLC provides flexibility for owners to assess profits and decide the best time to make the S election.

 Case Study: Transitioning a Growing Landscaping Business to an S-Corp